Appearance

 LED Mapping View

-The LED Mapping view shows how your LED panels map to the processor canvas.
-This is the primary view for understanding how pixel data flows from video outputs through the processor to your screens.
+The LED Mapping view shows how your LED panels map to the processor.
+This is the primary view for understanding how pixel data flows from video sources through the processor to your screens.

 Overview